bet365 announces bonus code CBSSPORTS for 2025 NFL season: Bet $5, get $200 bonus bets for football betting

 New users can get $200 in bonus bets with the latest bet365 bonus code CBSSPORTS ahead of the 2025 NFL season

-The 2025 NFL season is about to begin, and the all-new bet365 bonus code announced on Monday offers new users $200 in bonus bets instantly after your first $5 wager.
-The Week 0 college football schedule is also coming up this weekend, so a full slate of football is right around the corner.
-In the NFL, the opening week features games like the Eagles vs. Cowboys, Chiefs vs. Chargers and Lions vs. Packers.
-Week 0 of college football brings Iowa State vs. Kansas State in Ireland, among other matchups.
+The all-new bet365 bonus code offers new users $200 in bonus bets instantly after their first $5 wager, and now is the ideal time to take advantage of this offer.
+College football is underway, while the NFL regular season is now less than two weeks away.
+The Week 1 NFL schedule brings matchups like Eagles vs. Cowboys, Chiefs vs. Chargers and Bills vs. Ravens.
+There are extensive NFL betting odds for all of those games available with the latest bet365 bonus code.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code